 Cohort 1 (scenario 1): the model assumed a 58% reduction in the incidence of type 2 diabetes.

-Cohort 2 (scenario 2): the model assumed a 17% reduction in systolic blood pressure (SBP).
+Cohort 2 (scenario 2): the model assumed a 17% reduction in hypertension.

 Cohort 3 (scenario 3): the model assumed a 19% reduction in the number of smokers.

-Cohort 4 (scenario 4): the model assumed a 39 mg/dl reduction in total cholesterol.
+Cohort 4 (scenario 4): the model assumed a 39 mg/dl reduction in hypercholesterolemia.

 Supplementary Table 9.
 Impact on Productivity-Adjusted Life Years (PALYs) in a Qatari Working-Age Cohort with Type 2 Diabetes and First Cardiovascular Disease Events.